 The Pool is exposed to liquidity risk to the extent that it is subject to daily cash redemptions of redeemable units.
-The Pool invests primarily in the Underlying Fund which invests primarily in mortgages that have repurchase guarantees provided by HSBC Bank Canada under certain circumstances.
+Therefore, the Pool invests the majority of their assets in investments that are traded in an active market and can be readily disposed.
 In addition, the Pool retains sufficient cash positions to maintain liquidity.
-As at December 31, 2022 and 2021, the Pool did not have significant exposure to liquidity risk.